Zilber-Pink in a product of modular curves assuming multiplicative degeneration: Proof of lower bound for Galois orbits

 \begin{proposition} For every $\epsilon > 0$, there exist constants $\newC{andre-bound2-mult}$ and $\newC{andre-bound2-exp}$ such that the following holds: Let $M$, $N$ be positive integers.
 Let $s \in C_0^*(\ov\bQ)$ be a point such that there exist $i_1, i_2, i_3, i_4 \in \{ 1, \dotsc, n \}$ such that $i_1 \neq i_2$, $i_3 \neq i_4$, $\{i_1,i_2\} \neq \{i_3,i_4\}$, and: \begin{enumerate}[(i)] \item there exists an isogeny $\cA_{i_1,s} \to \cA_{i_2,s}$ of degree~$M$; \item there exists an isogeny $\cA_{i_3,s} \to \cA_{i_4,s}$ of degree~$N$. \end{enumerate} Then

 \end{proposition}

 \begin{proof} Let $s$ be a point satisfying the hypotheses of the proposition.
-By \cref{global-relation-applied}, there is a non-zero global relation~$Q$ between the evaluations at~$x(s)$ of the elements of~$\mathcal{G}'$, not involving~$H$.
-By \cref{prop:trivial}, this relation is non-trivial, considered as a relation between the elements of~$\mathcal{G}$.
-By \cref{trivial-relations-extra-variables}, the relation remains non-trivial when considered as a relation between the elements of~$\mathcal{G}'$.
+By \cref{global-relation-applied}, there is a non-zero global relation~$Q$ between the evaluations at~$x(s)$ of the elements of~$\mathcal{G}'$.
+By \cref{cor:trivial-with-H}, this relation is non-trivial.
+By \cref{hasse-principle-E}, we have